Oil up over 2 percent; U.S. crude at 15-month high on big drawdown

 "This lowest import pace in some 16 months is surprising given the fact that OPEC production has recently attained a record level that would imply easy availability," said Jim Ritterbusch of Chicago-based oil markets consultancy Ritterbusch & Associates.

-With expiry due on Thursday, the November contract saw lighter trades than December WTI, which hit a June high of $52.22.
+With expiry due on Thursday, the November contract saw lighter trades than December WTI CLc2, which hit a June high of $52.22.
 The December contract will be front-month from Friday.

 Some market participants were not impressed by the crude inventory drop, citing instead the large gasoline build of 2.5 million barrels for last week versus forecasts for a 1.3 million-barrel drop.